ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch08_lifeboat.md

 [^10]: Of course, if I be person wey no sabi do anything or I be confuse human being I for don die for hunger, prison na for help me pass.

-Nietzsche’s “will to power” and Rand’s “wetin serve for man life e gud”.[^11]:
+[^11]: Nietzsche’s “will to power” and Rand’s “wetin serve for man life e gud”.